Maximinodotpy/articles/Exodus In Helvetia/index.md

 He was part of the Maeder-Bachmeier Bande that he co-founded.
 After its dissolution, Maxim went into hiding to raise a child that was part of the gang.

-In 2012 he had to resurface after someone blackmails him into killing the Mob Boss Angelo Merte.
+In 2012 he had to resurface after someone blackmails him into killing the Mob Boss Angelo Felix.

 He's an old-school kind of guy but he understands that some of the things today are good and useful.